Codecademy/docs/content/general/concepts/xml/terms/xpath/xpath.md

 The following operators can be used inside of predicates in XPath 1.0:

-- The union operator `|` creates the union of two node sets.
+- The union operator `|` creates the union of two node-sets.
 - The boolean operators `and` & `or`.
 - The boolean function `not()`.
 - Mathematical operators: `+`, `-`, `*`, `div` (divide), and `mod`.